ubuntu-openstack/zopenstack/docs/README-lpar.md

 generate a single preseed file based on command line switches.
 A future version of tokenise will use a yaml to output multiple preseed bundles.

-Tokenise can also be found at: github.com/xxxxx/tokenise
+The tokenise tool can be found in tools/0-preseed/tokenise.

 There is currently a bug with setting bridge_state after a reboot.
 It must be set manually after any reboot, e.g.: